fixthetracking/Bitcoin-Cash-FAQ/Community/Where do Bitcoin Cash discussions take place.md

 A lot of Bitcoin Cash discussion also takes place in the [Bitcoin Cash Telegram Channel](https://t.me/bchchannel).
 Anyone with the Telegram app can join and add to the conversation.

-A great deal of technical discussions happen at [Bitcoin Cash Research](https://bitcoincashresearch.org/).
+A great deal of technical discussion happens at [Bitcoin Cash Research](https://bitcoincashresearch.org/).
 Anyone is free to sign up and contribute.